YetAnotherTravelMap/YATM/README.md

 # 🌍 Yet Another Travel Map (YATM)

-Yet Another Travel Map (YATM) is a web application designed to help users create, manage, and share personalized travel maps with ease.
-Unlike traditional mapping platforms, YATM is focused on flexibility, customization, and collaboration — empowering users to visualize and organize their travel experiences in a way that truly reflects their journeys.
+Yet Another Travel Map (YATM) is a web application designed to help users manage and organize their travel information.
+It allows users to create, view, and edit personalized travel maps with pins for locations they’ve visited or wish to visit.
+The application also offers features like categorizing pins, viewing travel statistics, and importing/exporting data in multiple formats, providing a flexible and customizable tool for travel tracking and planning.

----

 ## ✨ Features